Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 17. **Security Groups:** Acts as a network firewall to control traffic.
 18. **Instances:** Configured to access the internet via the NAT Gateway, even in private subnets.
 19. **GitHub:** Used for version control and collaboration, storing web files.
-20. **Git:** Used to create a Gitignore file to prevent the dockerfile being committed to Github.
+20. **Git:** Used to create a Gitignore file to prevent the Dockerfile being committed to Github.
 21. **Certificate Manager:** Manages SSL/TLS certificates to secure application communications.
 22. **SNS:** Simple Notification Service is configured to alert about activities within the Auto Scaling Group.
 23. **EFS:** Used for a shared file system.